Skip to content

 “Assuming I did place an order, when is the soonest you could have it ready?”

-Urgency doesn’t always look like sprinting out the front door with breakfast toast hanging out of your mouth; sometimes, you’ve simply recognized the necessity of timing an order correctly for the sake of your final product.
-However, it can be challenging to predict custom die cut timelines with 100% accuracy when many potential delays are involved.
+Urgency doesn’t always involve sprinting out the front door with a piece of toast in your mouth; sometimes, you simply recognize it’s finally time to order your product.
+However, it can be challenging to predict custom orders with 100% accuracy when many potential delays could be involved.

-As a converter who’s previously worked with hundreds of suppliers, Strouse is packed with experts at juggling deadlines.
-We know that even with a running list of everything you need, it’s far too easy to suffocate under the weight of a sticky note mountain.
+As a converter who’s worked with hundreds of suppliers, Strouse is full of deadline-juggling experts who work tirelessly to prevent you from suffocating under the weight of a sticky note mountain.

-Although every custom product takes a different amount of time to manufacture, knowing the general timeline will still prepare you to work with your converter and plan accordingly.
+Although every custom die cut part takes a different amount of time to manufacture, knowing the general timeline will prepare you to better coordinate with your converter and plan accordingly.

 How Long Does it Take to Make Custom Die Cut Parts?

-Yet, even though certain stages take far longer than others, you can plan around them for a quicker manufacturing process.
-When reviewing the phases of custom die cut parts, consider how you might prepare to avoid project delays in the long term.
+Although certain process stages take far longer than others, you can still plan to achieve a quicker manufacturing process through preparation that can help reduce project delays in the long term.

 As you learn what to expect during the journey with your manufacturer, you’ll begin to recognize these time drains and learn how to collaborate on your design or materials earlier to avoid facing issues later in the process.